umvirt/ulfs-kernel-config-checker/README.md

 Kernel config file can be found:

--  on "/boot" directory as file called "config*"
+-  on system "/boot" directory as file called "config*"
 -  on Linux sources direcory (/usr/src/linux*) as file called ".config"

 ## Output